p2l1pfp/GlobalCorrelator_HLS/README.md

 Import global_correlator.cpp as source.
 Choose the function you want to test as the top level.
 No need to manually include global_correlator.h.

 Import global_correlator_test.cpp as test bench.
-Input data is in tb_data.
+Import tb_data as a folder in Test Bench.
 You can compare output with expectations inside the test bench using standard C++.